|Office:||315 Otto Candies Building|

 Electronic mail (e-mail) is an official method of contact between the university and students.
 This e-mail contact applies to all forms of communication including but not limited to matters concerning admissions, registration, financial aid, and academic affairs.
 Students are given e-mail addresses after their initial application.
 Students should check e-mail at least once a week.
 The university provides computer access for all students by way of open computer labs.
 For information concerning the use of e-mail and the availability of computers, please contact Academic Computing, (985) 448-4649.

 ACADEMIC RECORDS AND TRANSCRIPTS

 All records submitted become the property of the university and cannot be returned to the student.

 Change of Name or Address

 A change of name form must be submitted with a copy of an official document to substantiate a name change.
 (This change can only become effective the following semester or summer session.)
 Forms can be obtained in the Office of Records and Registration.

-Students are expected to list their current home (permanent) address and, if living on or near the campus, their college (local) address.
+Students are expected to list their current home (physical/primary) address and, if living on or near the campus, their college (mailing) address.
 When an address change occurs, the Office of Records and Registration must be notified immediately.
 Communications will be mailed to students at their addresses currently on file.

 Transcript of Academic Record